Skip to content

 • Bit AND Aggregate: Snowflake only.
 Returns the bitwise AND value of all non-Null numeric records in a group.
 For full details, read the documentation for Snowflake.

 • Bit OR Aggregate: Snowflake only.
-Snowflake only.
 Returns the bitwise OR value of all non-Null numeric records in a group.
 For full details, read the documentation for Snowflake.

 • Bit XOR Aggregate: Snowflake only.
 Returns the bitwise XOR value of all non-Null numeric records in a group.
 For full details, read the documentation for Snowflake.